snapfinger/retinal-seg/README.md

 ### Platform

-This project is developed under [VisionX](http://www.via.cornell.edu/visionx/vxmore.html), which is an open source library for image processing program development, using C and shell script.
+This project is developed in [VisionX](http://www.via.cornell.edu/visionx/vxmore.html) using C and shell script.

 ### Reference Papers